Converting the Witchwarper to PF1: Paradigm Shifts (Part 5)

 None of these needed more than some clean-up and clarification to adapt to pathfinder.
 Tomorrow, on to 8th-level paradigm shifts!

 BROUGHT TO YOU BY MY PATRONS!

 I have a Patreon.
 This post would not exist without its support.
 If you’d like to see more Pathfinder 1st edition options, join for just a few bucks and month and let me know!

-Posted on April 11, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder, PC Options.
+Posted on April 11, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.